Multiple Physics Pretraining for Physical Surrogate Models: Introduction

-\paragraph{Contributions} We introduce \textit{Multiple Physics Pretraining} (MPP), a new approach for task-agnostic pretraining of physical surrogate models.
+\textbf{Contributions.} To address this need, we introduce \textit{Multiple Physics Pretraining} (MPP), a new approach for task-agnostic pretraining of physical surrogate models.
 Our method enables large-scale pretraining for transfer across diverse physics which we study using fluid-oriented benchmarks.
-Our specific contributions are: \begin{itemize} \item We develop MPP, a pretraining approach in which we embed multiple hetereogeneous physical systems into a shared embedding space and learn to autoregressively predict the dynamics of all systems simultaneously. \item We show that single transformer models pretrained with MPP are able to match or surpass modern baselines trained only on specific pretraining sub-tasks without applying task-specific finetuning to the MPP models. \item We demonstrate the transfer capabilities of models trained with MPP on systems with limited training examples (referred to as \textit{low-data systems} thereafter). \item We evaluate the usefulness of the pretrained representations for entirely different tasks such as inferring simulation parameters and forcing functions. \item We open-source our code and provide our pretrained models at a variety of sizes for the community to experiment with on their own tasks. \end{itemize}
+Our specific contributions are: \begin{itemize} \item We develop MPP, a pretraining approach in which we embed multiple hetereogeneous physical systems into a shared embedding space and learn to autoregressively predict the dynamics of all systems simultaneously. \item We show that single transformer models pretrained with MPP are able to match or surpass modern task-specific baselines without applying task-specific finetuning to the MPP models. \item We demonstrate the transfer capabilities of models trained with MPP to systems with limited training examples (referred to as \textit{low-data systems} thereafter) displaying new physics in the form of previously unseen parameter regimes generating notably different qualitative behavior and inflated to higher dimensions. \item We open-source our code and provide our pretrained models at a variety of sizes for the community to experiment with on their own tasks. \end{itemize}